DIVIDER FRONT unsmushed

 So what does this tell us the concept of squaring?

 There is no mathematical reason for the exclusion of negative squaring from occurring.
-Moreover it is a choice of perspective.
+Moreover, it is a choice of perspective.
 The System of Geometric Maths explores the infinite nature of numbers that a formulated within the confines of reciprocal space first, and then subsequently reflected into whole number space.

 What are the consequences of negative squaring?

-Traditional mathematics has expressed a belief that ‘no new numbers exist beyond the concept of the complex plain’.
-Yet in Geometric Maths we find that 3/4 of the number sets are missing from the linear interpretation of number space.
+Traditional mathematics has expressed a belief that ‘no new numbers exist beyond the concept of the complex plane’.
+Yet in Geometric Maths, we find that 3/4 of the number sets are missing from the linear interpretation of number space.
 Moreover, this leads to a different axiomatic belief that suggest two negative make a positive, which is not the case in 4D Mathematics.
 The shift in perspective formulated through a geometric appreciation of numerical space allows us to solve seemingly impossible paradoxes, such as those presented by the Continuum Hypothesis.

 Carry On Learning